perrybutler/rapid-server/README.md

     app.use(express.static(__dirname + "/../test-static/"));
     var server = app.listen(9888);

 I was curious about nginx performance so I got that installed.
 Then I ran the same benchmarks twice against all of the web servers in my test environment, which are configured to serve up the same "hello world" html page.
-Here are the results, sorted from best to worst.
+Tests were performed using various benchmarking tools with keep-alive on or off for some variety.

 Test 1 (ab -n 10000 -c 100):